hamishgibbs/pull_facebook_data_for_good/README.md

 $ make test
 ```

-Input your Facebook login credential when prompted.
+Input your Facebook login credentials when prompted.
 These credentials are not stored on your computer but are simply passed to the webdriver.

 #### Notes:
 This is an early release with limited functionality, suggestions and contributions are welcome.